 Predators and Prey

-Hagfish are scavengers and parasitic, with a carnivorous diet.
+Hagfish are scavengers and parasites, with a carnivorous diet.
 They prefer to feed on or parasitize live prey, although they will scavenge on dead or dying creatures when given the opportunity.
 Their rasping tongues pull the prey into their mouths.

 Hagfish typically feed on bottom-dwelling worms and other invertebrates, whales, and fish.
 They can absorb nutrients through their skin and produce slime when they feed.